 If you choose to use cloud storage as part of your 3-2-1 backup strategy, consider the following tips for getting the most out of it.

-There are a range of cloud storage solutions available today.
-Well-established options include the storage services from the “Big Three” cloud providers: Amazon S3, Azure Blob Storage and Google Cloud Storage.
+There is a range of cloud storage solutions available today which can be used for 3-2-1 backup strategy implementation.
+Well-established options include the storage services from the “Big Three” cloud providers: Amazon S3, Azure Blob Storage, and Google Cloud Storage.

 Be sure to evaluate the different cloud storage options available to you in order to choose which solution is best as part of your 3-2-1 backup strategy.

-For that reason, avoid backup software that allows you to upload data to only one specific cloud.
+For that reason, avoid backup software that allows you to upload data to only one specific cloud and thus locks you in a single provider without the ability to use cheaper or more efficient cloud storage.
 Instead, choose a cloud-agnostic solution.

 Keep in mind that cloud-agnostic backup software is valuable even if you only use one cloud currently.
 Your needs may change in the future, and being able to use whichever and however many clouds you choose will give you the flexibility to keep meeting the 3-2-1 backup rule no matter how your workloads evolve.